Arsenal Firearms AF2011A1: Films

 The AF2011-A1 is first seen in the (2013) film "My Name is Paul".
-A post apocalyptic version of the Apostle Paul.
+A postapocalyptic version of the Apostle Paul.
 In 2014 it appeared in Intruders (TV series) used by a character (Richard Shepherd) played by James Frain.

 It was later seen in the 2015 James Bond film Spectre.
 In the film the villain Mr. Hinx (Dave Bautista) is shown firing the weapon at Mr. Bond's plane leaving two distinct bullet holes in its side.
 Arsenal Firearms supplied five weapons which had to be specially modified to fire movie-blank rounds.

 Also, the AF2011A1 is seen dual-wielded by Milla Jovovich as Alice in the trailer of Resident Evil: The Final Chapter.

 In S3E19 of Gotham (TV series), Detective James Gordon is shown reloading the AF2011A1 while conversing with Harvey Bullock in the GCPD.
-The weapon also makes an appearance in (Deadpool 2), being touted by Weasel.
+The weapon also makes an appearance in Deadpool 2, being touted by Weasel.

 Video games

 The AF2011-A1 is featured in the videogame Killing Floor 2, as a perk weapon for the Gunslinger.

 The game already has the original M1911 pistol, making the player able to dual wield both the single barrel and double barrel versions for "a total of 6 M1911s".
 It is also present in VR Gun club.

 This weapon also appeared in Counter-Strike Online 2.

 Miculek video

 In May 2015 American professional speed and competition shooter Jerry Miculek uploaded a video of himself firing two .45 ACP AF2011A1 pistols simultaneously.

 In the video, Miculek can be seen firing 20 rounds in 1.5 seconds.

 The video quickly went viral and was featured in a number of firearms and general news publications.

 As of October 2018 the video has generated over 11 million views making it the most viewed video in Miculek's YouTube channel.